Can Lyme Disease Cause Neuropathy? Burning, Tingling, and Moving Nerve Pain

 Types of Neuropathy in Lyme Disease

-Peripheral neuropathy is a broad term describing nerve dysfunction.
+Peripheral neuropathy describes nerve dysfunction.
 In Lyme disease, several forms may occur:

-- Small fiber neuropathy — affecting pain, temperature, and autonomic function, often with normal EMG testing.
-See Small Fiber Neuropathy in Lyme Disease and COVID-19.
+- Small fiber neuropathy — affecting pain, temperature, and autonomic function, often with normal EMG testing

-- Autonomic neuropathy — involving heart rate, blood pressure, and temperature regulation.
-See Autonomic Dysfunction and Lyme Disease.
+- Autonomic neuropathy — involving heart rate, blood pressure, and temperature regulation

 How Lyme Disease Causes Neuropathy

-Lyme disease is a multisystem infection that can involve the peripheral nervous system.
+Lyme disease can affect the peripheral nervous system through:

 - Immune-mediated inflammation